 GST incurred on the purchase of residential properties is not claimable.
 However, GST relief is allowed for the purchase of land for residential development.

-With the implementation of reverse charge on 1 Jan 2020, you may be required to account for GST on the value of imported services if you are not entitled to full input tax recovery, e.g., if you sell or lease residential properties.
-You can claim the GST accounted on your imported services as your input tax (subject to normal input tax recovery rules) in the same prescribed accounting period that you apply reverse charge on the imported services.
+With the implementation of reverse charge on 1 Jan 2020, you may be required to account for GST on the value of imported services and/or low-value goods if you are not entitled to full input tax recovery, e.g., if you sell or lease residential properties.
+You can claim the GST accounted on your imported services and/or low-value goods as your input tax (subject to normal input tax recovery rules) in the same prescribed accounting period that you apply reverse charge on the imported services and/or low-value goods.

 For more information, please refer to GST Incurred on Purchase of Land for Residential Development (PDF, 450KB).